.png)

 s. f.
 Co Quality of the person who acts with courage and determination in risky or difficult situations.

 I don't find it an easy adjective to define (even in Spanish).
-However, this what being a "berraca" might mean for me:
+However, this is what being a "berraca" might mean for me:

-Relentless STEMinist and Caribbean woman
+Relentless STEMinist, a Caribbean woman forever

 I had the opportunity to be part of a project called W-STEM, which was founded under the ERASMUS+ program of the European Union to bridge the gender gap in STEM in Latin America.
 I was also president of the student chapter of the same group at the university.
 This experience uncovered my interest in learning more about inclusion and motivated me to continue strengthening my knowledge about gender parity.
-Currently, I am an ambassador for Google's Women Techmakers program which aims to bridge the gender gap in STEM by providing visibility, resources and creating a community for women in technology.
+Currently, I am an ambassador for Google's Women Techmakers program, which aims to bridge the gender gap in STEM by providing visibility, resources, and creating a community for women in technology.